gmcmacran/TypeOneTypeTwoSim/R Code/README.md

 gaussian sim file is a good example of how all R files are organized.

 If the code takes a long time to execute, type I and type II error simulations are split.
-The beta distribution’s type I error is split between parameters.
+The beta distribution’s splits type I and type II error calculations between parameters.

 Each script is self contained and should be ran as a background job within RStudio in parallel.
 Working directory needs to be the folder containing the R project file.

-The sampling distribution folder checks the results produced by the other folders.
+The sampling distribution folder checks the results produced by each simulation script.